 - US News & World Report Best Undergraduate Engineering Programs (top degree is PhD): Ranked #5 in 2013

 - Corporate Recruiters Ranking for Engineering by the Wall Street Journal: Georgia Tech Ranked #1

 - Smart Money Magazine’s Public Universities for Payback of a College Degree: Georgia Tech Ranked #4

 The Woodruff School offers the following undergraduate degrees:

 - Bachelors of Science in Nuclear & Radiological Engineering

 - Degree Designator: Cooperative Plan

 Office Hours: 8 am – 12 pm and 1 pm – 5 pm, Monday – Friday

 A Quick Glance at the Undergraduate Curriculum

 Providing students with more flexibility regarding which courses they take is at the heart of the change to the mechanical engineering curriculum.
 The new Woodruff School curriculum, effective Summer 2012, retains the strengths of the previous program, giving students a broad grounding in the fundamentals as well as experience in professional practice and design.
-The change in the new curriculum lies in the opportunity for students to elect to expand their knowledge beyond mechanical engineering, pursuing interests in multidisciplinary topics, OR to elect to deeply concentrate in one specialized area of mechanical engineering.
+The change in the curriculum lies in the opportunity for students to elect to expand their knowledge beyond mechanical engineering, pursuing interests in multidisciplinary topics, or electing to deeply concentrate in one specialized area of mechanical engineering.
 Click to view the infographic below to learn more about the new ME curriculum at the Woodruff School.
 Use your smartphone to scan the QR code for even greater details on the curriculum conversion.